pieteradejong/pieteradejong/README.md

 :cowboy_hat_face: **What I'm into**
 * :weight_lifting: + :running: Exercise: weights + running
+* :mortar_board: Applied Mathematics
+* Obsessed with the future
+* Connecting with people to share ideas, for collaboration, writing/creative, open-source software, or commercial ventures.

 :closed_book: **Writing and Reading**
 * Blog example 1